oSoc17/rideaway-data/index.md

 Brussels have has developed region wide cycling network.
 Known as the ICR (Itinéraires Cyclables Régionaux) in French or the GFR (Gewestelijke Fietsroutes) in Dutch, the network aims for fluid and safe journeys spanning all 19 communes of the region.To encourage more cyclists on more efficient and safer routes, one approach is to ensure that traveller information is robust enough to guide cyclists to these routes.

-## The need for a dedicated cycling smartphone app for Brussels
+## A dedicated cycling app for the Brussels cycling network

 Nowadays most people use their phone to route themselves while their driving or using public transport.
 These apps usually incorporate the signage that travellers will see in their surrounding environment.
 The #oSoc Bike for Brussels team are pursuing this same strategy.
 This means that cyclists can better situate themselves in relation to signage.